Methane Pollution Prevention

 Scope of Work

-- Research & Analysis: CATF investigates and reports on the negative health and environmental impacts of super pollutants.
+- Research & Analysis: CATF investigates and reports on the negative health and environmental impacts of methane emissions.
 CATF also evaluates available emission control technologies and techniques to formulate best practices for controlling emissions and create tools for regulators.

-- Policy Advocacy: CATF works to develop and implement policy and regulatory solutions for cutting methane emissions that can be applied both in the U.S. as well as internationally.
-CATF works across sectors, including the oil and gas sector as there is potential for significant reductions in emissions by implementing policies that are based on common sense practices and low cost emission control measures.
+- Policy Advocacy: CATF works to develop and implement policy and regulatory solutions for cutting methane emissions that can be applied around the world.
+CATF works across sectors, implementing policies that are based on common sense practices and low-cost emission control measures.

 - Litigation: CATF attorneys represent other NGO client organizations in judicial proceedings and CATF provides expert legal and technical input to the U.S. EPA, Bureau of Land Management, and other regulatory bodies on their super pollutant policies.